vonderborch/vonderborch/README.md

 # My Personal Projects

 ## Latest Updates

+2022/11/17:
+- SolutionCreator-Templates: Minor updates based on testing/using the new versions of the templates.
+- Velentr.Core: logo updates to make more consistent with other repos as they get (re)built.
+- Velentr.Collections: bumped to v2, brought in-line with current repo organizational standards.

 2022/11/16:
 - Experimental updates to the SolutionCreator.
 The program ain't stable atm and I need to clean it up a ton, so not doing a full release.
+- SolutionCreator-Templates: templates for SolutionCreator live here now, updated them to bring them all in-line with each other and make things more consistent.
 - Velentr.Core (released) now replaces Velentr.AbstractShapes, Velentr.Helpers, Velentr.Math, and Velentr.Miscellaneous (the four of which are now archived).

 2022/08/06: